IBPX/ib_templatelua/README.md

         "[", "]"
     )
     print(newText)
-This will output the same thing.
+This would output the same thing.